justchrister/kalt/content/questions/why-do-you-let-anyone-invest-in-the-direct-dividend-funds.md

 # Why do you let anyone invest in the direct dividend funds?

 We believe that everyone should have access to this kind of investment opportunity.
-This way, you don't have to be a millionaire to invest in renewable energy, and you can feel good knowing that your money is making a difference for families in developing regions, for the environment, and generating you a passive income.
+This way, you don't have to be a millionaire to invest in fossil-free energy, and you can feel good knowing that your money is making a difference for families in developing regions, for the environment, and generating you a passive income.